AngleProtocol/angle-docs/merkl/introduction.md

 To avoid this kind of situation, the Merkl system lets you blacklist addresses which should be excluded from the reward distribution.
 If 10 tokens of a distribution should go to a blacklisted LP address, they will be split between the other LPs.

+If one contract is blacklisted, then addresses (whether they are EOAs or other contracts) associated to this contract will not be eligible to rewards.
+If for instance a liquidity management solution is blacklisted, then people who deposited in this liquidity management solution will not be able to receive rewards from the management solution.
+These secondary holders may still receive rewards if they provide liquidity through other means of the pool.

 ### ⏳ Distribution Epochs

 The time periods (also called epochs) over which the script is ran for all the pools of a chain vary depending on the chain.
 Epoch lengths basically range between 2 hours to 3 days.